 I am a specialist in children’s literature and literacies with a background in secondary English teaching.
 My ESRC funded doctoral research from the University of Glasgow (2017) was an exploration of intergenerational readers’ responses to the disruptive effects of metafiction in picturebooks, with a particular focus on their critically literate potential.
 I also have an MEd in Children's Literature and Literacies from the University of Glasgow and an undergraduate degree (MA Hons) in English Literature.

 Before coming to initial teacher education, I worked as a secondary English teacher, with experience of state schools in both London and Edinburgh.
 Prior to that, I worked as an education journalist in London.

 I am currently researching student teachers’ knowledge and use of children’s literature, and am also working on ways to raise Scottish teacher and policy makers’ awareness and understandings of critical literacy and its potential in the classroom and beyond.
-I am also exploring the idea of 'reading across the transition' from primary to secondary schools with colleagues in a secondary school and its feeder primaries.

 My research interests include: critical literacy, children's literature, non-fiction, metafiction, family literacies and home-school relationships, pedagogies for literacy teaching, picturebooks and initial teacher education.